Foundation / Corporation

 NASA South Dakota Space Grant Consortium (SDSGC)

-Grants ranging from $1,000 to $40,000 to South Dakota institutions, agencies, IHEs, and Funding Source affiliates for STEM education projects.
-Funding is intended for K-12 teacher education, STEM projects for typically underrepresented populations, and undergraduate STEM education.
+Grants to South Dakota institutions, agencies, IHEs, and Funding Source affiliates for STEM education projects.
+Priority is given to projects that align with the following education areas: K-12 teacher education, STEM projects for typically underrepresented populations, and undergraduate STEM education.
 The goal of the program is to fund worthy projects that align with NASA research priorities and/or areas of interest, and show potential to develop into long-term, sustainable programs.
-For information about research priorities and areas of interest, see:

 GrantWatch ID#: 184805